Mon Sep 09 2024

 Year 1 - AS Level:

 You will sit two written exams a at the end of the year, both lasting 1.5 hours.

 Year 2 - A Level:

 You will sit three written exams, each lasting two hours.

-Sociology will also enhance written and communicative skills through set assessment, debates and discussion.
-These skills are useful in many university degree, particularly the humanities such as English or history and social sciences.
+Sociology will also enhance written and communicative skills through set assessments, debates and discussion.
+These skills are useful in many university degrees, particularly the humanities such as English or history and social sciences.